Vectorized/Aris/README.md

 It is little wonder why most people resort to backend templating solutions, or use frontend templating frameworks/libraries/transpilers.

-Unfortunately, these solutions are not good enough (even JSX is not good enough by our standards, seriously).
+Unfortunately, these solutions are not good enough (even JSX).
 Their are usually either too complex, clunky, slow, obscure, incomplete, bloated, or inflexible.

 ## The Solution